BenWhetton/keras-surgeon/README.md

 ##Limitations:
+Only python 3 is currently supported.
+Only python 3.5 has been tested.\
 The following layers are not fully supported; `delete_channels` might not work on models containing these layers (it depends if they are affected by the operation):